 The Link Between Prostate, Cancer and ED

 In this article, we will explore the intricate link between the prostate and erectile dysfunction.
 Did you know that an enlarged prostate is one of the early warning signs of prostate cancer?
 Both the enlarged prostate (BPH) and the treatment of prostate cancer have been shown to cause ED.
-We'll also delve into treatment options like Xtandi, a medication for prostate cancer that works by blocking male hormones to slow cancer growth.
-It's taken as capsules once daily and can be used alone or with other treatments.
+We'll also delve into treatment options like Orgovyx, containing relugolix, which is used to treat prostate cancer.
+It works by lowering the levels of testosterone, which can slow down the growth of cancer cells.

 Signs of Prostate Cancer